quangctkm9207/multi-library-bintray/README.md

 // ...
 apply from: rootProject.file('release-bintray.gradle')
 ```
-For exampke, for module [`manga`](/manga/build.gradle) in this project.
+For example, please check the module [`manga`'s gradle file](/manga/build.gradle) in this project.

 3. Set your Bintray credentials
 You need to put your own Bintray account credentials inside `local.properties` file (which is not tracked by version control).
 ```gradle
 bintray.user=your_username